 We recommend only loose-fitting clothing for the first 6 weeks post-op.
-Please refrain from wearing anything that is constricting at the waist- this can cause permanent indentions in your results.
+If you have liposuction in the core area, please refrain from wearing anything that is constricting at the waist - this can cause permanent indentions in your results.
 PLEASE MAKE SURE ALL OF YOUR PANTS, SHORTS AND UNDERGARMENTS ARE 1-2 SIZES LARGER THAN WHAT YOU WOULD NORMALLY WEAR.